 4. Albert Einstein Full Name

-- The full name of Albert Einstein is just the same “Albert Einstein”.
+- The full name of Albert Einstein is just the same as “Albert Einstein”.

 Albert Einstein Middle Name